jessepav/lacygoill-wiki-backup/vim/vim9.md

 First, use `any` so that your code at least compiles.

-Then, use `echom typename(name)`  to make Vim print the exact  type of the value (which is assigned to a variable or returned from a function).
+Then, use `echomsg typename(name)` to make Vim print the exact type of the value (which is assigned to a variable or returned from a function).

 Use this information to replace `any`.